RetroDECK/ES-DE/THEMES-DEV.md

     - `gamecount_games` - Number of games available for the system.
 Does not print the favorites count.
     - `gamecount_favorites` - Number of favorite games for the system, may be blank if favorites are not applicable.
 * `metadata` - type: STRING
     - This translates to the metadata values that are available for the game.
-If an invalid metadata field is defined, it will be printed as a string literal.
 To use this property from the `system` view, you will first need to add a `gameselector` element.
+You can only define a single metadata value per text element.
      - Valid values:
     - `name` - Game name.
     - `description` - Game description.
 Should be combined with the `container` property in most cases.